mlochbaum/BQN/help/export.md

 ## `𝕨 ⇐`: Export names

-Export the names given in `𝕩` from the current namespace or program's scope.
-Names must be defined.
+Export the names given in `𝕩` from the current namespace.
+Names must be defined somewhere in the scope.

         ns1 ← { ⟨alsoexported⟩⇐, exported ⇐ 5, alsoexported ← 0}
         ns1.exported